 Want more information about Washtenaw County's preparedness activities?
-Review a summary of our Emergency Operations Plan, or contact our Public Health Preparedness Administrator - Cindra James.
-To request a presentation or educational materials, contact Susan Cerniglia.
+Contact our Public Health Preparedness Administrator - Cindra James.
+To request a presentation or educational materials, contact Amanda Ng.
 Or, call 734-544-6700.

 In an emergency, help may not reach everyone quickly.
 Be prepared.
 Have a plan and supplies.